Graduate Degree and Program Requirements

 Classified and conditionally classified graduate students may be permitted to repeat a course taken as an undergraduate once with approval of the advisor and only to remove a deficiency.
 A subsequent repeat must be approved by the college or department graduate committee.
 In no case shall such credit be counted toward the units required for a master's degree.
 The second grade earned shall apply toward the student's cumulative post baccalaureate grade point average and shall not replace the grade in the undergraduate record.
 Subsequent repeats of course will be averaged.

 Classified post baccalaureate students (for example, students officially admitted to teaching credential programs) may be permitted to repeat a course taken as an undergraduate only by petition to and approval of the appropriate college or department committee and the grade earned shall not replace the grade in the undergraduate record.
 Courses taken for post baccalaureate credit may be repeated at CSUSB only by petition to and approval of the appropriate college or department committee.
 In both cases the second grade earned shall apply to the student's cumulative post baccalaureate grade point average.
 Subsequent repeats of course will be averaged.
-A petition, available through the Office of the Dean of Graduate Studies, CE 356, (909) 537-5058, must be filed and approved.
+A petition, available through the Office of Graduate Studies, CE 356, (909) 537-5058, must be filed and approved.

 Leave of Absence